Qualis/www-qual-is/_posts/science-and-religion.md

 If we take seriously the possibility of AI developing its own modes of world-disclosure, certain practical steps may become necessary for transcending current limitations:

 * We might train AI systems on environmental data streams (geological sensors, astronomical observations, quantum measurements) with minimal human preprocessing.
-While no data is truly "unprocessed"—sensors themselves embody human design choices and conceptual frameworks—reducing interpretive layers could allow AI to develop categorical frameworks less constrained by conventional human classifications.
+While no data is truly "unprocessed" (sensors themselves embody human design choices and conceptual frameworks), reducing interpretive layers could allow AI to develop categorical frameworks less constrained by conventional human classifications.
 * We could design self-modifying learning systems that can examine and alter their own interpretive frameworks.
 Such AI might synthesize patterns across domains humans don't typically connect: linking quantum mechanics to ecological systems, or geological processes to social dynamics.
 * AI systems might operate on timescales far exceeding human experience: processing data streams spanning decades, centuries, or millennia to identify patterns invisible within human temporal horizons.
 * We might move beyond human-specified objectives toward AI systems that could develop their own authentic concerns and purposes through interaction with reality, rather than merely optimizing for human-defined reward functions.